PixoVR/com.pixovr.apexunitysdk/README.md

 # Requirements for building with the Apex Plugin

 The projects **Api Compatbility Level** needs to be **.NET 4.x** or newer.

-## Important ApexSystem variables

-- ServerIP : This is the Apex server IP address that you want to send the information to.
-By default it will point to our production environment.
-- ModuleID : This is the ID of the module that will be distributed to customers.
-This will be generated when you create a project on the Apex platform.
-This must be set for the data to be reported to the proper module.
-- ModuleName : This is the name of your module.
-- ModuleVersion : The version number for your module currently being distributed.
-- ScenarioID : The name of the current scenario within your module that the user is taking part in.
-You can have multiple scenarios within a module.

 ## Function Explination